eembc/energyrunner/README.md

 ## Performance Mode Hardware

 Port the firmware to your device from the test harness based on the EEMBC ULPMark-ML [test harness sample code](https://github.com/eembc/testharness-ulpmark-ml), or the [MLCommons tinyMLPerf reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
 Both sample templates are un-implemented, but provide the same serial monitor interface.
+There are four reference ports (one for each model) that use mbedOS and TFLiteMicro in the tinyMLPerf [reference submissions](https://github.com/mlcommons/tiny/tree/master/v0.1/reference_submissions).
+This may help give you an idea of what a functional port looks like.

-Compile as `EE_CFG_ENERGY_MODE 0` (see the `#define` in `monitor/th_api/th_config.h` or `api/submitter_provided.h`).
+Compile as `EE_CFG_ENERGY_MODE=0` (see the `#define` in `monitor/th_api/th_config.h` or `api/submitter_provided.h`).
 Program the `th_timestamp` function to return the current microseconds since boot time (e.g., with a MCU counter or system timer).

 Connect the DUT to the system with a USB-TTL or USB-debugger cable so that it appears as serial port to the system at 115200 baud, 8N1.
 (If using a faster Baud rate, see the configuration section at the end of this document.)
 To verify this step, you should be able to open a terminal program (such as PuTTY, TeraTerm or the Arduino IDE Serial Monitor), connect to the device, and issue the `name%` command successfully.